thesadrogue/SadConsole.GoRogueHelpers/README.md

 # Miscellaneous
 This library is currently in the alpha stage.
 Although the core APIs will likely remain relatively stable, things may still be subject to change before the official 1.0 release.

-No NuGet package has been released yet, but an alpha version should be up soon!
+An alpha NuGet package for this library has been released!